-WORDA provides basic 18 – 24 months informal education, in the first 6 months we gave students literacy in reading and writing followed with 12 - 18 months in continuation of language, arithmetic and social studies.
-Mostly young girls benefits from the 2 years education and then continue formal schooling in private institutions.
+Our Education Center provides access to formal education.
+We run a basic 18 – 24 months program.
+In the first 6 months, we offer literacy in reading and writing followed with 12 – 18 months in continuation of language, mathematics and social studies for most young girls and boys.
+After the 24 months, students continue with formal schooling in private institutions.